Ten Facts About Radio Theater That Will Blow Your Mind

 Though the series is often remembered solely for its gruesome stories and sound effects, Cooper’s scripts for Lights Out were later recognized as well written and offered innovations seldom heard in early radio dramas, including multiple first-person narrators, stream of consciousness monologues and scripts that contrasted a character’s internal monologue and his spoken words.

 Number Five–Probably one of the most famous radio drama broadcasts in the United States is Orson Welles’ The War of the Worlds (a 1938 version of H. G. Wells’ novel), which convinced large numbers of listeners that an actual invasion from Mars was taking place.
 (Thinking of using radio theater as a student engagement tool?
 Look no further.
-Check out: The Canterville Ghost and How to Teach Radio Theater
+Check out: The Canterville Ghost and Radio Theater Unit.

 Radio Drama Flops